-Real estate can be a valuable investment that can compete with, and often outpace, the returns of the stock market, but the value real estate can offer isn't without risk or effort.
-If you're considering becoming a real estate investor, find out if it's worth it.
+Real estate can be a valuable investment that can compete with, and often outpace, the returns of the stock market.
+However, the value real estate can offer isn't without risk or effort.
+If you're considering becoming a real estate investor, find out whether it's worth it.

 Benefits of real estate investing

 There isn't one main benefit to investing in real estate, but there are several benefits that, when combined, really make this asset class a worthwhile investment.
-Similar to stocks, a real estate investment can appreciate, or increase in value over time, while also being a source of cash flow from rental income or a mortgage income.
+Similar to stocks, a real estate investment can appreciate, or increase in value, over time while being a source of cash flow from rental income or mortgage income.